Flapjack

 Ingredients:

-When you think of flapjack, you think of a sweet, buttery flavour; that of course comes from a generous amount of butter.
-Salted or unsalted butter is fine; just whichever you have to hand.
+When you think of flapjack, you think of a sweet flavour and chewy, buttery texture; that of course comes from a generous amount of butter.
+Salted or unsalted butter is fine, or you can use a block margarine, should you prefer.
+In terms if taste, there’s not a huge difference between what you choose use, as the sweetness and cinnamon and the main flavours at play.

 Golden Syrup